bkuhlmann/dotfiles/README.md

-    gwa = Git Worktree Add - Add and switch to new worktree. gwd = Git Worktree Delete - Deletes current Git worktree. gra = Git Remote Add - Add and track a remote repository. grs = Git Reset Soft - Resets previous commit (default), resets back to number of commits, or resets to specific commit. grh = Git Reset Hard - Reset to HEAD, destroying all untracked, staged, and unstaged changes.
-UNRECOVERABLE! grha = Git Reset Hard (all) - Destroy all untracked, staged, and unstaged changes for all projects in current directory.
+    gwa = Git Worktree Add - Add and switch to new worktree. gwd = Git Worktree Delete - Deletes current Git worktree. gra = Git Remote Add - Add and track a remote repository. gess = Git Reset Soft - Resets previous commit (default), resets back to number of commits, or resets to specific commit. gesh = Git Reset Hard - Reset to HEAD, destroying all untracked, staged, and unstaged changes.
+UNRECOVERABLE! gesha = Git Reset Hard (all) - Destroy all untracked, staged, and unstaged changes for all projects in current directory.
 UNRECOVERABLE! guke = Git Nuke - Permanently destroy and erase a file from history.
 UNRECOVERABLE! gleana = Git Clean (all) - Clean uncommitted files from all projects in current directory. glear = Git Clear - Clear repository for packaging/shipping purposes.